 HVAC Extras

-HVAC systems have a variety of extras that you can add to the system to make your home more comfortable.
-You can improve your indoor air quality by installing a whole-house humidifier, air purifier, or air scrubber with your HVAC system.
+HVAC systems have various extras you can add to make your home more comfortable.
+You can improve your indoor air quality by installing a whole-house humidifier, air purifier, or air scrubber.
 Another extra that can help improve your system’s efficiency is an ERV, or energy recovery ventilator.
 This helps minimize energy loss when air vents from inside your home.

 Incentives and Rebates

-There may be a number of rebates or incentives available when you install your system, especially if you’re installing a higher-efficiency system than you had previously.
-For instance, the Inflation Reduction Act of 2023 has the Clean Energy Tax Credit, which provides 30% back when you install a geothermal system.
+There may be rebates or incentives available when you install your HVAC system, especially if you’re upgrading to higher-efficiency equipment.
+For instance, the Inflation Reduction Act of 2023 includes the Clean Energy Tax Credit, which provides 30% back when you install a geothermal system.
 Then there’s the Energy Efficient Home Improvement Tax Credit, which provides up to $2,000 for installing a heat pump.
-Work with your installer and tax professional to find out what incentives you may qualify for and how to take advantage of them.
+Work with your installer and tax professional to determine what incentives you may qualify for and how to take advantage of them.

 Choice of HVAC Team

-The company you choose to install your system will also make a difference in the price.
-The best companies have NATE-certified technicians.
+The company you choose also makes a difference in the price.
+The best companies have NATE-certified HVAC installation technicians.
 Most factory warranties don’t cover labor should the system malfunction during the warranty period.
 Some HVAC service providers will offer a labor warranty with the installation and may offer an extended labor warranty for a small additional fee.
-As you evaluate your quotes, pay close attention to what’s included in the cost so that you can compare the value to the price you’re paying.
+As you evaluate your quotes, check what’s included in the cost to compare the value to your price.

-For the last 75 years, people around Greater Metro Detroit have turned to C & C Heating & Air Conditioning to keep their homes comfortable.
-Our NATE-certified team provides heating and air conditioning installation, maintenance and repair together with duct cleaning, indoor air quality solutions and water heater services.
-Call C & C Heating & Air Conditioning to schedule your consultation with one of our installation technicians today.
+Residents in Greater Metro Detroit turn to C & C Heating & Air Conditioning to keep their homes comfortable.
+Our NATE-certified team provides heating and air conditioning installation, maintenance, and repair, duct cleaning, indoor air quality solutions, and water heater services.